dotnet/AspNetCore.Docs/aspnetcore/mvc/views/view-components.md

 ## Introducing view components

 New to ASP.NET Core MVC, view components are similar to partial views, but they're much more powerful.
-View components don’t use model binding, and only depend on the data you provide when calling into it.
+View components don't use model binding, and only depend on the data provided when calling into it.
 A view component:

-* Renders a chunk rather than a whole response
+* Renders a chunk rather than a whole response.
-* Includes the same separation-of-concerns and testability benefits found between a controller and view
+* Includes the same separation-of-concerns and testability benefits found between a controller and view.
-* Can have parameters and business logic
+* Can have parameters and business logic.
-* Is typically invoked from a layout page
+* Is typically invoked from a layout page.

 View components are intended anywhere you have reusable rendering logic that's too complex for a partial view, such as: